Intrahost dynamics, together with genetic and phenotypic effects predict the success of viral mutations

 Abstract

 Predicting the fitness of mutations in the evolution of pathogens is a long-standing and important, yet largely unsolved problem.
 In this study, we used SARS-CoV-2 as a model system to explore whether the intrahost diversity of viral infections could provide clues on the relative fitness of single amino acid variants (SAVs).
 To do so, we analysed ~15 million complete genomes and nearly ~8000 sequencing libraries generated from SARS-CoV-2 infections, which were collected at various timepoints during the COVID-19 pandemic.
-Across timepoints, we found that many successful SAVs were detected in the intrahost diversity of samples collected prior, with a median of 6-40 months between the initial collection dates of samples and the highest frequency seen for these SAVs.
-Additionally, we found that the co-occurrence of intrahost SAVs significantly captures genetic linkage patterns observed at the interhost level (Pearson's r=0.28-0.45, all p<0.0001).
-Further, we show that machine learning models can learn highly generalisable intrahost, physiochemical and phenotypic patterns to forecast the future fitness of intrahost SAVs (r2=0.48-0.63).
-Most of these models performed significantly better when considering genetic linkage (r2=0.53-0.68).
-Overall, our results document the evolutionary forces shaping the fitness of mutations, which may offer potential to forecast the emergence of future variants and ultimately inform the design of vaccine targets.
+Across timepoints, we found that many of the SAVs that went on to reach high frequency could be detected in the intrahost diversity of samples collected at a median of 3-22 months prior.
+Additionally, we found that genetic linkage patterns observed at the interhost level can also be observed in the intrahost diversity of infections.
+Application of machine learning models allowed us to learn highly generalisable intrahost, physiochemical and phenotypic patterns to forecast the future fitness of intrahost SAVs (r2=0.48-0.63).
+Most of these models performed significantly better when considering genetic linkage between mutations (r2=0.53-0.67), pointing to epistasis being an important determinant in the evolution of SARS-CoV-2.
+Overall, our results highlight the predictive power of intrahost diversity data, and document the evolutionary forces shaping the fitness of mutations.
+Such insights offer potential to forecast the emergence of future variants and ultimately inform the design of vaccine targets.

 Related articles